Looks like you are using an old version of Internet Explorer - Please update your browser

 Some often confuse God’s statement in Genesis 6:3 as the time it took Noah to build the Ark.
 However, these 120 years are a countdown to the Flood.

-For over a year now a team of Hebraists has been engaged in a crucial research project conducting an exhaustive linguistic and literary study of the Hebrew narrative of the Genesis Flood.
+In a crucial research project, a team of Hebraists conducted an exhaustive linguistic and literary study of the Hebrew narrative of the Genesis Flood.

 In today’s culture, the thought of creation occurring about 6,000 years ago is frequently mocked by non-Christians—and also by many Christians.